jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 When you display a reference structure as containment, and there are things, that refer to the same object, then all of a sudden the same object is displayed multiple times and in totally different places.

-The diagram does not explicitly display individual objects anymore.
+The diagram might not explicitly display individual objects anymore.

 The referential structure is treated directly as a containment structure, but then multiple symbols can represent the same object.